augboz/Sharify/README.md

 - **User Profiles**: See what your friends are listening to, and follow other users to discover new sounds.
 - **SQL-Backed**: All user data and connections are stored in a SQL database for fast and reliable access.
 - **Music Discovery**: See your friends posts and songs that they are listening to at the moment.

+🎯 Goals
+Sharify was built to explore how technology can create meaningful connections through music.
+Whether it’s bonding over shared tastes or discovering artists through friends, Sharify makes it easier to connect sonically and socially.